K-JBoon/bb-interview-task/corners_cut.md

 ## Remove debugging information
 Currently, the post ID and mediaclip ID are shown above the video.
 At the 40% mark and at the end of the video, a logging message also appears in the Javscript console.

+## No message shown when no associated mediaclip
+Currently, when there is no associated mediaclip with a post ID, no video element is shown, and no error message is shown either.

+The page looks very broken, and ideally there would be something shown to the user to let them know what is going on.